oweidner/docker.openmpi/Readme.md

 ```
 $> docker-compose scale mpi_head=1 mpi_worker=3
 ```
 Once all containers are running, you can login into the `mpi_head` node and start MPI jobs with `mpirun`.
-Alternatively, you can execute a one-shot
+Alternatively, you can execute a one-shot command on that container with the `docker-compose exec` syntax, as follows:

-   docker-compose exec --privileged mpi_head mpirun -n 1 python /home/mpirun/mpi4py_benchmarks/all_tests.py
+    docker-compose exec --privileged mpi_head mpirun -n 2 python /home/mpirun/mpi4py_benchmarks/all_tests.py

 ## Testing

-You can spin up a docker-compose cluster, run a battery of MPI4py tests and remove the cluster using a recipe provided in the included Makefile:
+You can spin up a docker-compose cluster, run a battery of MPI4py tests and remove the cluster using a recipe provided in the included Makefile (handy for development):

     make main